top of page

 And I love proving people wrong.

-My Ma was not tech-savvy.
+My ma was not tech-savvy.
 At all.
 But I put all these things in place, and gradually, she began to enjoy them.
 I made everything easy for her.
 Why wouldn’t I?
-I just needed everyone ese to leave everything as is.
+I just needed everyone else to leave everything as is.

-You become not just a caregiver but also a kind of “project manager” for your loved one’s well-being—navigating doctors’ appointments, coordinating medications, and keeping tabs on their day-to-day needs.
+I became not just a caregiver but also a kind of “project manager” for my loved one’s well-being—navigating doctors’ appointments, coordinating medications, arranging carers when they don't turn up, and keeping tabs on her day-to-day needs.
+And above all, keeping her dignity, comfort and safety.
 And let me tell you, it’s the hardest project I’ve ever worked on.

 It’s also an ongoing learning process.
 You have to adjust and adapt.
 Mobile phone goes missing?
 Fine, get a tracker.
 Tracker gets tossed aside?
 Great, find a way to sew it into a handbag or pocket.
-If they’re hiding things you can’t find, you provide the hiding places so you know where to look.
+Carers visiting - cameras galore!
 There's a solution for most things.

 We can do this.
 You can do this.